 One of the five PCW-certified GAD LLHs is Davao City.
 The City Government of Davao has continuously fulfilled its GAD mandate by establishing an LGU Division in charge of gender mainstreaming and by strengthening its Special Counsel on VAWC [violence against women and children].
 At the same time, the City Government enhanced its programs for women and children by expanding the coverage of its facilities, such as the Community-based Child Minding Centers and the Female City Jail.

 Integration connotes cohesion and complementation, a typical challenge for provincial, city, municipal, and barangay LGUs.

 The Integrated Gender and Development Division (IGDD) of Davao City started out as an interim office for GAD in 1999 until September 2003 under the supervision of the Chairperson on the Committee on Women, Children and Family Relations.
-In October 28, 2003, the Women Development Code was amended, thereby creating the said Division under the direction and supervision of the City Mayor’s Office.
+On October 28, 2003, the Women’s Development Code was amended, thereby creating the said Division under the direction and supervision of the City Mayor’s Office.

-The IGDD also acts as a monitoring and regulatory body, and it can directly influence women-related programs and activities of both public and private organizations.
-The IGDD works closely with the Local Monitoring Board tasked to monitor media outlets (including publishers of local dailies) and other organizations that release publicity materials that are “gender blind.”
-With permission from the City’s Business Bureau, the IGDD serves as one of the signatories to special permits, allowing it to monitor and regulate beauty contests and other fund raising initiatives that portray women as commodities.
+The IGDD also acts as a monitoring and regulatory body and can directly influence women-related programs and activities of both public and private organizations.
+The IGDD works closely with the Local Monitoring Board, tasked to monitor media outlets (including publishers of local dailies) and other organizations that release publicity materials that are “gender blind.”
+With permission from the City’s Business Bureau, the IGDD serves as one of the signatories to special permits, allowing it to monitor and regulate beauty contests and other fundraising initiatives that portray women as commodities.
 In addition, the IGDD acts as Secretariat to the Coordinating Council on Gender-Based Violence (CGBV) and the Inter-Agency Council Against Trafficking (IACAT).